garg-tanisha/MSTest-Google-Facebook-/README.md

 Tasks :
 1) Use MSTest to write tests
-2) Automate Google Search using Selenium Wedriver
+2) Automate Google Search using Selenium Webdriver
 3) Automate Facebook Login and Navigation (to profiles and tabs) using Selenium Webdriver

 Workflow:

 a.
+Fields
+1) Initialize instance of ChromeDriver class

+b.
 TestInitialize
 1) Opens up the browser
 2) Maximize browser
 3) Set implicit time wait ( which stays for entire session)

-b.
+c.
 TestMethods

 i.
 TestMethod0 (Google Search WorkFlow)
 1) Go to the Url "http://google.com"